 - increase productivity

 This means if the outcome of your program affects one of the above, you’re more likely to be hired.
 You’re also more likely to be hired if you can offer clients information, tactics, techniques and strategies that can be applied immediately.
 Clients basically hire you to create a change in behavior.

-The economy is good.
+The economy is good but shaky.
 Many corporations are making record profits.
+Many feel uncertainty may lead to a recession in 18 months or so.
+We’ll see.
 However, lead times will still be short.
 Clients have a “wait and see” attitude when hiring outside experts.
 They wait to ensure they are addressing current concerns, so they drag their feet and wait until the last minute.